 (82) Original active client record--A record composed first-hand for a client currently receiving services.

-(83) Palliative care-- Intervention services that focus primarily on the reduction or abatement of physical, psychosocial, and spiritual symptoms of a terminal illness.
-It is client and family-centered care that optimizes quality of life by anticipating, preventing, and treating suffering.
-Palliative care throughout the continuum of illness involves addressing physical, intellectual, emotional, social, and spiritual needs and facilitating client autonomy, access to information, and choice.
+(83) Palliative--Ameliorating the symptoms associated with serious illness without the primary goal of curing an underlying condition.

-(84) Parent agency--An agency’s principal place of business; the location where an agency develops and maintains administrative controls and provides supervision of branch offices and alternate delivery sites.
+(84) Parent agency--An agency’s principal place of business; the location where an agency develops and maintains administrative controls and provides supervision of branch offices and ADSs.

 (85) Parent company--A person, other than an individual, who has a direct 100 percent ownership interest in the owner of an agency.